apache/brpc/docs/en/http_service.md

 # Turn on HTTPS

-Make sure to update openssl library to the latest version before turning on HTTPS.
-Old verions of openssl have severe security problems and support only a few encryption algorithms, which conflicts with the purpose of using SSL.
-Set the `SSLOptions` inside `ServerOptions` to turn on HTTPS.
+Update openssl to the latest version before turning on HTTPS, since older versions of openssl may have severe security problems and support less encryption algorithms, which is against with the purpose of using SSL.
+Setup `ServerOptions.ssl_options` to turn on HTTPS.

 ```c++
 // Certificate structure